-Dental fillings made of composite resin materials are metal-free, highly adhesive to tooth structure, and color-matched to your smile for a seamless result.
+Dental fillings made of composite resin materials are metal-free, highly adhesive to tooth structure, and matches the color of surrounding teeth.
 Dr. Moore places this type of filling to address tooth decay and minor damage in children and adults.

 The unique properties of this material allow for a less invasive procedure and durable results.
 Additionally, the material creates a stable and lasting seal that is superior to amalgam fillings.
 This helps minimize the risk for future decay or the breakdown of the filling material.

 Do You Repair Dental Fillings?

 Yes.
 Dr. Moore can repair or replace a damaged filling.
 If you have old, leaking or damaged silver fillings we can replace them with natural looking white fillings for an instant smile makeover.

 Composite resin fillings are easier to repair than more traditional options.
 Composite resin is a safe material that will not present any concerns if damage occurs.

 Routine dental care plays an important role in the maintenance of your oral health and the integrity of dental fillings.
 Visiting with our dentist in Charlotte, NC on a regular basis enables our dental care team to spot any signs of damage or instability early on, when conservative measures can resolve the issue.

 About the Dental Filling Process

-The dental filling process is typically completed in a single visit using a local anesthetic which will numb the area.
-Dr. Moore will gently apply a topical anesthetic and then use a local to numb your surrounding tissue.
+The dental filling process is typically complete in a single visit.
+First, Dr. Moore will gently apply a topical anesthetic and then use a local anesthetic to numb your surrounding tissue.
 This means that you won’t feel the needle!